AI-READI/high-level-dataset-structure/main/v1.0.0/README.md

 - [CHANGELOG.md](metadata_files/changelog_specs.md): A metadata file containing information about the changes between different versions of the dataset that are released.
 See [here](metadata_files/changelog_specs.md) for specifications about this metadata file.
 - [LICENSE.txt](metadata_files/license_specs.md): A metadata file containing the terms under which the dataset is shared.
 See [here](metadata_files/license_specs.md) for specifications about this metadata file.

-If the dataset includes data from samples (e.g., cells, tissues, etc.) the following metadata files must be included:
-- [samples.tsv and samples.json](metadata_files/samples_specs.md): Metadata files containing basic information about the samples used in the study.
-The samples.tsv file contains the information while the sample.json file acts as a sidecar that describes the columns in the samples.tsv file.
-See [here](metadata_files/samples_specs.md) for specifications about these metadata files.

 ## Compliance with FAIR principles
 An explanation of how the CDS help complying with relevant FAIR principles is provided [here](compliance_FAIR.md).